 There are many reasons why you'd want your router to handle your VPN connection.
 While it is possible to use software VPNs on individual devices, buy setting up the VPN with your router, you're ensuring that all of your network data goes through the VPN when it is enabled.

 This means every device on your network can take advantage of the security and privacy benefits of the VPN you sign up with.

 So, read on for our list of the best VPN routers, and at the end we have some expert advice on how to sign up for the best router VPN for your needs.

 - Here are the best wireless routers for your home network

 - For boosting your network, these are the best Wi-Fi extenders

-To compliment your VPN router, here are our guides to picking the best VPN for your needs:
+To complement your VPN router, here are our guides to picking the VPN for your requirements:

 Read the full review: Linksys WRT 3200 ACM

 - This product is only available in the US and UK at the time of writing.
 Australian readers: check out a fine alternative in the Synology RT2600ac.